flythereddflagg/flythereddflagg.github.io/python_book/docs/01-Intro-and-How-to-Use-This-Book.md

 ### You MUST do some boring stuff BEFORE you can do interesting stuff

-In the 1984 film "[The Karate Kid](https://www.imdb.com/title/tt0087538/plotsummary?ref_=tt_stry_pl#synopsis)", Mr. Miyagi, the teacher, doesn't start training Daniel, the protagonist, in Karate by teaching him fancy moves but instead begins by having him perform many menial tasks with no apparent point to them.
+In the 1984 film "[The Karate Kid](https://www.imdb.com/title/tt0087538/plotsummary?ref_=tt_stry_pl#synopsis)", Mr. Miyagi, the teacher, doesn't start training Daniel in Karate by teaching him fancy moves but instead begins by having him perform many menial tasks with no apparent point to them.
 It is in doing these seemingly pointless tasks that Daniel first begins to have skill in Karate.

 Anytime you learn a new skill you must do many boring and seemingly pointless things before you can do something interesting or useful.
 Every discipline has this feature.
 I am telling you this because for me, a person with a very limited attention span, the beginning of learning programming was agonizingly slow and seemingly pointless.
 You may feel that way too.